4 tips to help to make your holiday gift-wrapping easier - NewsBreak

 CHICAGO ( NewsNation Now ) — ‘Tis the season for giving but sometimes those presents might be challenging to wrap.

-While throwing gifts in a gift bag may be a quick and easy solution, many people say they like personalized wrapped gifts more.A gift for Colorado boy who used allowance to buy presents for others
+While throwing gifts in a gift bag may be a quick and easy solution, many people say they like personalized wrapped gifts more.Local packing business wrapping perfect gifts in time for Christmas

 Andrea Rappaport joined NewsNation’s Morning in America to share some tips and tricks to make your gifts extra special.